Continuous-Time Value Iteration for Multi-Agent Reinforcement Learning: Related Work

 \subsection{Continuous-Time Reinforcement Learning}

-CTRL has received increasing attention in recent years, however, most existing works focus on the single-agent settings~\cite{related_ct1, baseline1, related_ct2, related_ct3, related_ct4, related_ct5, related_ct6, related_ct7}.
-These studies aim to optimize policies in continuous-time domains, which avoids time discretization and achieves higher fidelity in control applications such as robotics and navigation.
-For instance, \cite{related_ct6} proposes a continuous-time value iteration algorithm to solve the HJB equation without the need for a stabilizing initial policy.
-Similarly, \cite{related_ct7} designs an actor-critic network for solving the infinite horizon HJB equations with theoretical guarantees. \cite{baseline1} designs two policy iteration algorithms that compute comprehensive solutions to HJB equations.
-In contrast, \cite{related_ct1} introduces a temporal–difference learning based algorithm to deal with continuous-time problems via discretization. \cite{related_ct3} develops a robust actor–critic framework for continuous-time nonlinear systems using unmodeled dynamics. \cite{ct3} utilizes PINNs with $\epsilon$-scheduling iteration to approximate the value function and empirically outperforms SOTA RL methods in continuous-time settings. \cite{oderl} integrates neural ordinary differential equations (ODEs) to model uncertainty in state evolution using Bayesian inference, and further introduces a continuous-time actor-critic algorithm that circumvents challenges such as Q-function vanishment and poor discretization.
-CT-MARL remains relatively underexplored compared to the substantial studies for single-agent settings. \cite{ct_marl1} solves multi-agent pathfinding problem using fuzzy Q-learning, while \cite{ct_marl2} proposes a model-based value iteration algorithm tailored for continuous-time multi-agent systems.
-Beyond these examples, only a limited number of studies have addressed CT-MARL, which highlights the importance of our contributions.
+CTRL has received increasing attention in recent years, however, most existing works focus on the single-agent settings.
+These studies aim to optimize policies in continuous-time domains, avoiding time discretization and yielding more accurate control actions in robotics and navigation.
+For instance, \cite{related_ct6} proposes a continuous-time value iteration algorithm for solving HJB equations without the need for a stabilizing initial policy, while \cite{related_ct7} introduces an HJB-based actor-critic network with theoretical guarantees for the infinite-horizon case.
+Similarly, \cite{baseline1} develops two policy iteration algorithms that compute comprehensive solutions to HJB equations.
+In contrast, \cite{related_ct1} introduces a temporal–difference learning based algorithm to deal with continuous-time problems via discretization.
+Building on this line, \cite{jia2022policy,jia2023q} uses rigorous algorithms and strong theoretical foundations to study single-agent CTRL with stochastic dynamics.
+Other approaches include \cite{related_ct3}, which develops a robust actor–critic framework for nonlinear systems with unmodeled dynamics; \cite{ct3}, which leverages PINNs with $\epsilon$-scheduling to approximate value functions and empirically outperforms discrete-time RL baselines; and \cite{oderl}, which integrates neural ODEs with Bayesian inference to model uncertainty in state evolution and proposes a continuous-time actor–critic algorithm that mitigates challenges such as Q-function vanishing and poor discretization.
+In contrast, CT-MARL remains relatively underexplored compared to the substantial studies for single-agent settings.
+For example, \cite{ct_marl1} solves the multi-agent pathfinding problem using fuzzy Q-learning, while \cite{ct_marl2} proposes a model-based value iteration algorithm tailored for continuous-time multi-agent systems.
+Beyond these examples, only a limited number of studies have addressed CT-MARL, highlighting the importance of our contributions.